dseguy/phptips/tips/object_is_not_a_type.rst

 .. _object-is-not-a-type:

-Object is not a type
+Object Is Not A Type
 --------------------

 Such situations always make me smile, yet I am certain several of us will loose time on such a mistake.
 It is a bit more obvious with integer or string in the instanceof.